Find out about surgery to make a new breast shape using an implant after mastectomy.

 Possible side effects

 Your breast might feel very tight and uncomfortable for 48 hours or so each time you have fluid added.
 And as time goes on, your new breast is likely to become less of a match for your remaining breast.
-The reconstructed breast may harden, and doesn't droop naturally with age.
+The reconstructed breast might harden, and doesn't droop naturally with age.

 Breast implants and risks of other illnesses

 In the past there has been concern that implants filled with silicone gel could cause connective tissue diseases or auto immune diseases.
 These are illnesses where something triggers the body's immune system to attack its own tissues.
-They include conditions such as arthritis and skin conditions and may cause muscle and joint pains.
+They include conditions such as arthritis and skin conditions and might cause muscle and joint pains.

 Some women who have had implants filled with silicone gel have developed these illnesses.
 Some of the women feel strongly that the gel inside their implants leaked out and caused their illnesses.